2002 Kansas State Wildcats football team: Eastern Illinois

 Tony Romo was 13-14 for 120 yards and a TD in the first quarter, but Kansas State grabbed control and cruised to the 50-point win.

-USC
+No. 11 USC

 Junior quarterback Ell Roberson came off the bench early in the 2nd quarter to give the Wildcats a spark.
-Kansas State built a 27-6 lead before USC scored two 4th quarter touchdowns to make it a one-possession game.
+Kansas State built a 27–6 lead before USC scored two 4th quarter touchdowns to make it a one-possession game.
 Eventual Heisman Trophy winner Carson Palmer completed only 18 of 47 passes for 186 yards.